artalink7/the_GOCE_satellite/README.md

 The graph on the pdf file is produced using ROOT libraries.
 If you have ROOT install on your computer, you can drop out the // at the end of the main and produce your own canvas!

+For compiling the program, I added a simple makefile: just type "make" on the terminal addressed to the directory containing all the scripts.